top of page

 The Origins of Pantomime:

 The Commedia came to England in the 16th Century as a kind of early pantomime called a 'Harlequinade'.
 At this time the principal boy lover was named ‘Harlequin’; a magical character who was always involved in very spirited and gymnastic chase scenes.
 The name of Harlequin remained in the Harlequinade for around 150 years where the story would revolve around him and the Columbine (the principal girl lover).
 It was a basic format where the two lovers are kept apart from the girl’s father (the old man or ‘Pantaloon’).
-The latter’s’ servants play tricks on him and he pursues the lovers with his servant, called ‘Clown’.
-The pantomime traditions of slapstick (meaning a certain type of clownish physical comedy), chases, speed and transformations were developed from these Harlequinades.
-In order to continue the flow of the show, transformations scenes were developed to convert from one scene to another.
+The latter’s servants play tricks on him and he pursues the lovers with his servant, called ‘Clown’.
+The pantomime traditions of slapstick (meaning a certain type of clownish physical comedy), chases, speed, and transformations were developed from these Harlequinades.
+In order to continue the flow of the show, transformation scenes were developed to convert from one scene to another.
 Costumes would be changed on stage along with sets being altered whilst the action was continuing.

-Storylines not only contained fairy tales from Grimm, 17th-century French writers Madame d'Aulnoy and Charles Perrault and other stories derived from European, Middle Eastern and Asian folk tales and legends.
-They also included real life characters in Dick Whittington; a real Mayor of London who died in 1423, although the cat was an added extra.
+Storylines not only contained fairy tales from Grimm, 17th-century French writers Madame d'Aulnoy and Charles Perrault and other stories derived from European, Middle Eastern, and Asian folk tales and legends.
+They also included real-life characters in Dick Whittington; a real Mayor of London who died in 1423, although the cat was an added extra.

 It was in the Victorian times that these shows started to become a festive treat for audiences.
 Also, at this time the musical stars of the day started to see these shows as a natural fit with their talents.
-By the end of the 19th century these shows were spectacular and lavish.
-But what about the cross dressing?
+By the end of the 19th century, these shows were spectacular and lavish.
+But what about the cross-dressing?

-Cross dressing was seen as far back as in Shakespeare’s time when it was seen as unseemly for a woman to be an actor, so it is not surprising that a man would take the Dame part.
+Cross-dressing was seen as far back as in Shakespeare’s time when it was seen as unseemly for a woman to be an actor, so it is not surprising that a man would take the Dame part.
 The Dame character has endured constantly for the last hundred years or so.
-Dames have a lewd sense of humour, outrageous costumes and gregarious personalities.
+Dames have a lewd sense of humour, outrageous costumes, and gregarious personalities.
 At the time Victorians would not have liked their women to be like this so it is no surprise that men take this role.
 It is very unfeminine to initiate slapstick and play tricks on the other performers.

 ‘Breeches Parts’, women dressed up as men, started in the opera but moved over to pantomime shows as many female musical stars, like Vesta Tilley, already dressed up on occasion so it was not a big leap to do this in the festive production.
 By the 1880s the hero of the show was always played by a woman.
 The hero is more like a female way of behaving as he has a genteel personality and does everything for the love of the principal girl.

 Pantomime as we know it now is not much removed from "Commedia dell'arte" in that it has certain standard stories and characters.
-That is one of the reason it is quite easy to write.
+That is one of the reasons it is quite easy to write.
 I have tried to put a different spin on my scripts whilst keeping to tradition and on the next page you can see summaries of the pantomimes I have written.

 One Act and Full Length Plays: